Skip to Content

 Sure!
 My dairy free French toast and Pancakes without Milk are two easy to make classics.

-My banana chocolate chip muffins are my most popular but I actually have a whole collection of dairy free breakfast recipes.
+My banana chocolate chip muffins are my most popular, but I actually have a whole collection of dairy free breakfast recipes.

 Which Type Of Oil to Use

 I use neutral oils like canola oil, safflower oil, and vegetable oil.
-However, it’s not unheard of for oils with stronger flavors like olive oil or coconut oil to be used.
+You can also use stronger oils like olive oil and coconut oil, but they may change the taste somewhat.

 Yield: 2 servings